 Jenna, from Lakewood, NY, and Màiri, from the Isle of Skye, combine to make contemporary music rooted in the melodies of Scotland and Appalachia.
 The pair met in 2012 whilst studying at Berklee College of Music and are a product of the thriving and rich Boston music community, and have since toured in US, Scotland, and France.
 Jenna and Màiri have both been heavily steeped in tradition, but their music breathes new life into old tunes and merges their wide-ranging influences into a sound that is at once grounded and adventurous.
 To hear Jenna & Màiri is to bear witness to conversation, connection, and expression between two of the most exciting voices in traditional music today.
 Their debut album, One Two was released in April 2017, and has been a widely-celebrated first release for the duo.

 Jenna Moynihan is widely regarded as one of the best of the best in the new generation of acoustic musicians.
-Versatile and inventive, her fiddling style draws strongly from the Scottish tradition, but is in no way bound by it.
+Versatile and inventive, her fiddling style draws strongly from the Scottish tradition, but is not bound by it.
 Folk Radio UK said of her playing, “…from the first time you hear Moynihan, it is clear that her playing is resonating straight from the depths of her soul.”
 Jenna graduated Berklee College of Music with honors and was a recipient of both the Fletcher Bright Award & The American Roots Award - given annually to an outstanding student in the String Department.
-She continues to call Boston home, and regularly teaches fiddle at the historic Club Passim and is a frequent teacher with the Boston Scottish Fiddle Club.
 She’s performed around the world in The U.K., Sweden, Norway, France, Denmark, Italy, Belgium, Finland & Canada.
-And has performed and collaborated with Darol Anger & The Furies, Hamish Napier, Old Blind Dogs, Laura Cortese & The Dance Cards, Apiary, Phil Cunningham, A Christmas Celtic Sojourn, and as a soloist at Symphony Hall with the Boston Pops.
+And has performed and collaborated with Darol Anger & The Furies, The Milk Carton Kids, Hamish Napier, Old Blind Dogs, Laura Cortese & The Dance Cards, Apiary, Phil Cunningham, A Celtic Sojourn, and as a soloist at Symphony Hall with the Boston Pops.
 In 2015 Jenna released her debut solo album, Woven.